uoa-compsci399-s2-2023/adversarial-insight-ml/README.md

 > “Why does your machine lie?”

 AIML, short for Adversarial Insight ML, is your go-to Python package for gauging your machine learning image classification models' resilience against adversarial attacks.
 With AIML, you can effortlessly test your models against a spectrum of adversarial examples, receiving crisp, insightful feedback.
+AIML strives for user-friendliness, making it accessible even to non-technical users.

-We've meticulously selected various attack methods, including AutoProjectedGradientDescent, CarliniL0Method, CarliniL2Method, CarliniLInfMethod, DeepFool, PixelAttack, SquareAttack, and ZooAttack, to strengthen the robustness assessment.
-Plus, AIML strives for user-friendliness, making it accessible even to non-technical users.
+We've meticulously selected various attack methods, including AutoProjectedGradientDescent, CarliniL0Method, CarliniL2Method, CarliniLInfMethod, DeepFool, PixelAttack, SquareAttack, and ZooAttack, to provide a strong robustness assessment.

-For more information, you can also visit our [PyPI page](https://pypi.org/project/adversarial-insight-ml/) and [documentation page](https://uoa-compsci399-s2-2023.github.io/capstone-project-team-7/).
+For more information, visit our [PyPI page](https://pypi.org/project/adversarial-insight-ml/) and [documentation page](https://uoa-compsci399-s2-2023.github.io/capstone-project-team-7/).

 ## Table of Contents